 Roeliff Jansen Park, only about 5 minutes away just south of town on Route 22, is the perfect destination for short walks.
 There are a series of very short and easy trails no longer than 2.5 miles.

 Harlem River Rail Trail.
-While there are still portions of this 46 mile trail that are under construction, there is paved section from Hillsdale heading south that is approximately 1 mile (with extension being added) and accessible near the Roe Jan Brewing Co parking lot in town.
+While there are still portions of this 46 mile trail that are under construction, there is a paved section from Hillsdale heading south that is approximately 1 mile (with extension being added) and accessible near the Roe Jan Brewing Co parking lot in town.
 There is another beautiful, longer 3 mile stretch that begins at Orphan Farm Road (approximately 5 miles south of town on 22).
 Bikes and pets are allowed.

 Appalachian Trail - A portion of the Appalachian Trail can be accessed near Taconic State Park.

 Bash Bish Falls- The most dramatic and highest single drop waterfall in Massachusetts.
 Bash Bish Falls Trail is a 2.1 mile out and back trail located near South Egremont, Massachusetts that features a waterfall and is good for all skill levels.

 Beebe Hill Fire Tower.
 A 1.7 mile out and back trail located near East Chatham, New York good for all skill levels.
 The trail is primarily used for hiking, walking, and mountain biking and is accessible year-round.
 Read more about the tower here.

 Omi Sculpture Park.
 Non-profit arts center with a 120-acre sculpture and architecture park and gallery in Ghent, NY.
 About a 25 min scenic drive. from the house.

-HGS Home Chef in Hillsdale, NY hosts weekly cooking classes for food-lovers of all levels.
+HGS Home Chef in Hillsdale, NY hosts frequent cooking classes for food-lovers of all levels.
 This large store features two beautiful teaching kitchens where renowned national and local experts offer classes on how to prepare the most delicious food — from simple to sublime.

 Tiny Hearts Farm, a local organic flower grower, offers gardening and arranging workshops to the public through their Tiny Hearts Studio located right in Hillsdale.